 5. Student submissions and Los Angeles County Student Filmmakers must include proof of student status with the submission (i.e. copy of current and valid student I.D.) or their film will not qualify as either a student film or LA County Student Film and could be disqualified.

 6. All films screened at the Burbank International Film Festival must be in a DCP format, conducive with the parameters agreed to with the Burbank AMC 16 Theatres.
 If the filmmakers do not have a DCP screening copy, it can be converted by our festival partners for a nominal fee.
-Films selected for screening at the festival must also adhere to stringent audio and video specifications.
+Films selected for screening at the festival must also adhere to specific audio and video specifications.
 Sound levels need to be at the industry standard for theatrical DCP release.
-The peak level for theatrical DCP’s is -18dB.
-This is determined on any standard level meter.
-This level can be monitored in all current industry standard editing and sound editing and mixing software’s and is included with the software.
-Adobe Premiere, AVID, Final Cut Pro and Pro Tools all have this meter.
-The peak sound level can briefly go higher than -18dB for brief periods, but no more than a 4 dB increase.
-Maximum peaking for those brief moments is -12dB.
-The overall level at any moment cannot go over -12dB.
 Films that do not comply with these requests may be dropped from the festival.
 Any questions regarding these guidelines should be addressed to the festival before submission.

 8. By submitting, the filmmaker agrees to let the festival use excerpts from their screeners for use in BIFF trailers, publicity and promotions.

-10. Exceptions to the festival regulations and guidelines must be authorized by the Festival Director.
+10. Exceptions to the festival regulations and guidelines must be authorized by the Festival's Board of Directors.